macvean/my_first_endpoint/README.md

 ##Welcome

+Files included in this tutorial:
+1.**my_first_endpoint.py** - A Python + Flask API backend.
+2.**swagger.yaml** - An OpenAPI specification for your API.
+3.**my_first_endpoints_GKE.yaml** - Configuration file to set up your system.
+Most critically, it contaisn instructions for both your API container, and the Endponints Server Proxy container which will handle API management.
+4.**Dockerfile** - Instructions for building the container image for your API.
+5.**requirements.txt** - The Python libraries to be installed in your container image.

 ##This Series
+As a quick segway, this tutorial is the first of many in a series.
+By following all parts, you will incrementaly build a fully fledged web API, incorporating many of the core features and capabilities of Google Cloud Endpoints.
 1. Part One - Your First Endpoint
 2. Part Two - Updating your API
 3. Part Three - Securing your API - API Keys